 So, what is the link between dandruff and hair loss?

 Excess sebum on our skin is a major contributing factor to seborrheic dermatitis.
 Sebum is an oily substance released by special glands in our skin designed to protect our skin and regulate its microbiome.

-Our hormones are actually responsible for controlling how much sebum gets released and, when we’re experiencing an excess of androgenic hormones (masculinizing hormones like testosterone), sebum production increases.
+Our hormones are actually responsible for controlling how much sebum gets released and, when we’re experiencing an excess of androgenic hormones (masculinizing hormones like testosterone), sebum production can increase.
 With excess sebum on our skin, certain bacterial and fungal species can increase in numbers and contribute to imbalances in our skin’s microbiome.

 The hormones that contribute to excess sebum can also bind to our hair follicle’s hormone receptors and shorten our hair’s growth phase leading to thin sparse hair.
-Read more about hormonal hair loss here.

 The key fungi that is associated with seborrheic dermatitis is a yeast species called Malassezia.
 This yeast is normally present on the surface of our skin, but the excess sebum (as well as a potentially compromised immune system) allow it to proliferate and cause flakiness on our scalp.
 This is why anti-fungal topical treatments like shampoos are often used by people with dandruff or seborrheic dermatitis.
 However, these treatment options are not without their own health risks (topicals containing selenium sulfide, for example, may actually cause hair loss) and a continued over-production of sebum due to hormone imbalances can make scalp issues persist even after usage.